|English Policy 2021|

 Reading and exploring quality texts, developing children’s knowledge of a wide range of vocabulary, punctuation and comprehension enhancing understanding.
 Children will be provided with exciting writing and GPS opportunities linked to the class texts.
 Teachers will model writing using techniques such as Slow Writing and DADWAVERS, whilst also allowing children to develop their skills and independence as they move through the school.

 Core Texts have been chosen for each year group but there is scope for change if necessary.
 KS1 usually use one copy of a text whilst sitting on the carpet area, whilst KS2 have class sets of the text wherever possible.
 A wide range of effective questioning will be used during class discussions to challenge, probe and extend children’s understanding and learning.
-To analyse the text we respond in writing or by completing some explicit vocabulary teaching using words from the text or by answering comprehension questions.
+To analyze the text we respond in writing or by completing some explicit vocabulary teaching using words from the text or by answering comprehension questions using the VIPERS approach.
 Guided writing sessions will be used to meet specific objectives for individuals or groups.
 Opportunities will be provided to reflect and edit their work whilst drafting – teachers gauge when these times are best.
 Opportunities will be given to act on marking.
 In years Rec – 6 teaching will take place as a daily lesson and in Foundation Stage elements may be taught throughout the day.
 High standards and general English subject knowledge will be reinforced continually throughout all subjects.

 (See separate Handwriting Policy)